 Firmdale requires its suppliers to comply with all applicable laws and to adopt compliant working practices, including not utilising any form of compulsory labour or human trafficking.
 Firmdale’s suppliers are obliged to pass these requirements on to their own suppliers as well, and Firmdale expects all of its suppliers to actively monitor their own supply chains in order to root out modern slavery of any kind.

 Firmdale encourages anyone with information regarding modern slavery or human trafficking taking place at Firmdale, or anywhere in its supply chain, to make a report to its Directors.

 Following a risk assessment and review of Firmdale’s supply chain and the steps that are being taken to ensure that there is no slavery or human trafficking in our supply chains we have taken the following steps to combat slavery and human trafficking:

 - Provided training to key personnel with procurement responsibility on how to identify human trafficking and forced labour issues.

-- Reviewing and amending our practices as appropriate to seek to ensure that modern slavery and human trafficking is not present in our supply through contacting our suppliers.
+- Continuing to review and amend our practices as appropriate to ensure that modern slavery and human trafficking is not present in our supply chain.

-We will continue to review our supply chain and our policies and procedures to address prevention of modern slavery and human trafficking.
+We will continue to review our existing supply chain, along with potential new suppliers, and our policies and procedures to address prevention of modern slavery and human trafficking.

-This statement has been approved and signed by all Board Directors of Firmdale Holdings Limited
+This statement has been approved by the Board Directors of Firmdale Holdings Limited.